RainingSea/cese/project/website/VirtualBookPublishing/ce/ce_0/task plan.md

 [CONTENT]
-1. "Required packages": ["Flask"],

-2. "Required Other language third-party packages": ["Bootstrap"],

-3. "Logic Analysis":
-   - **main.py**
-     - `main()`: Entry point of the application, initializes the web server and routes.
-   - **UserManager class**
-     - `register(username: str, password: str)`: Registers a new user by saving their credentials to 'users.txt'.
-     - `login(username: str, password: str)`: Validates user credentials against 'users.txt'.
-   - **BookManager class**
-     - `create_book(title: str, author: str, content: str)`: Saves a new book's details to 'books.txt'.
-     - `get_books()`: Retrieves a list of all published books from 'books.txt'.
-     - `get_book_details(title: str)`: Fetches details of a specific book from 'books.txt'.
-   - **HTML Templates**
-     - `login.html`: Contains the login form.
-     - `registration.html`: Contains the registration form.
-     - `dashboard.html`: Displays the welcome message and navigation options.
-     - `create_book.html`: Form for creating a new book.
-     - `my_books.html`: Displays the list of published books.
-     - `book_details.html`: Displays details of a selected book.
-     - `about.html`: Information about the application.

-4. "Task list":
-   - main.py
-   - templates/login.html
-   - templates/registration.html
-   - templates/dashboard.html
-   - templates/create_book.html
-   - templates/my_books.html
-   - templates/book_details.html
-   - templates/about.html
-   - users.txt
-   - books.txt

-5. "Shared Knowledge":
-   - The application will not use any encryption for user passwords, as per the requirements.
-   - The project will follow a simple MVC architecture with a focus on separating concerns between the user interface and the business logic.
-   - HTML templates will be served directly from Python without using Flask-WTF for form handling.
+"Required packages": [
+    "http.server",
+    "os",
+    "json"
+],

+"Required Other language third-party packages": [],

+"Logic Analysis": {
+    "main.py": {
+        "classes": [
+            {
+                "name": "Main",
+                "methods": [
+                    {
+                        "name": "main",
+                        "description": "The entry point of the application that starts the web server and handles routing."
+                    }
+                ]
+            },
+            {
+                "name": "UserManager",
+                "methods": [
+                    {
+                        "name": "register",
+                        "description": "Registers a new user by saving the username and password to the users file."
+                    },
+                    {
+                        "name": "login",
+                        "description": "Validates user credentials against the users file."
+                    }
+                ]
+            },
+            {
+                "name": "BookManager",
+                "methods": [
+                    {
+                        "name": "create_book",
+                        "description": "Saves a new book's details to the books file."
+                    },
+                    {
+                        "name": "get_books",
+                        "description": "Retrieves a list of books published by a specific user."
+                    },
+                    {
+                        "name": "get_book_details",
+                        "description": "Fetches the details of a specific book based on its title."
+                    }
+                ]
+            }
+        ]
+    },
+    "templates/login.html": {
+        "description": "HTML template for the login page."
+    },
+    "templates/registration.html": {
+        "description": "HTML template for the registration page."
+    },
+    "templates/dashboard.html": {
+        "description": "HTML template for the dashboard page."
+    },
+    "templates/create_book.html": {
+        "description": "HTML template for creating a new book."
+    },
+    "templates/my_books.html": {
+        "description": "HTML template for displaying the user's published books."
+    },
+    "templates/book_details.html": {
+        "description": "HTML template for displaying the details of a selected book."
+    },
+    "templates/about.html": {
+        "description": "HTML template for the about page."
+    },
+    "users.txt": {
+        "description": "Text file for storing user credentials."
+    },
+    "books.txt": {
+        "description": "Text file for storing book details."
+    }
+},

+"Task list": [
+    "main.py",
+    "templates/login.html",
+    "templates/registration.html",
+    "templates/dashboard.html",
+    "templates/create_book.html",
+    "templates/my_books.html",
+    "templates/book_details.html",
+    "templates/about.html",
+    "users.txt",
+    "books.txt"
+],

+"Shared Knowledge": [
+    "Follow PEP 8 coding standards for Python.", "Ensure proper error handling for file operations.", "Use clear and descriptive naming conventions for variables and methods.", "Maintain a consistent structure for HTML files to enhance readability and maintainability."
+]
 [/CONTENT]